Forms Authentication Across Applications

 ASP.NET supports forms authentication in a distributed environment, either across applications on a single server or in a Web farm.
 When forms authentication is enabled across multiple ASP.NET applications, users are not required to re-authenticate when switching between the applications.

-To configure forms authentication across applications, you set several attributes in the forms and machineKey configuration sections so that the values are the same for all applications participating in shared forms authentication.
+To configure forms authentication across applications, you set attributes of the forms and machineKey sections of the Web.config file to the same values for all applications that are participating in shared forms authentication.

-Applications running ASP.NET version 2.0 can share forms authentication ticket information with earlier versions of ASP.NET provided you include decryption="3DES" in your machineKey element configuration for each ASP.NET version 2.0 application.
+Applications that run ASP.NET version 2.0 or later can share forms authentication ticket information with earlier versions of ASP.NET if you include decryption="3DES" in the machineKey element for each ASP.NET version 2.0 (or later) application.

-After a cookie has been issued, expiration of the cookie is tracked based on thevalue in the cookie itself.
-This means that if two applications have different attributes, the expiration date and time that was set when each cookie was originally issued are retained throughout the lifetime of the cookie.
+After an authentication ticket (cookie) has been issued, expiration of the cookie is tracked based on the Expires value in the cookie itself.
+If two applications have different Timeout attributes, the expiration date and original timestamp are retained through each cookie's lifetime.
 When a cookie is updated, the cookie's original expiration is used to compute the new expiration.
-The only time the configuration Timeout value is used is when the cookie is initially created.
+The only time that the configuration Timeout value is used is when the cookie is initially created.